If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 Have a very honest conversation with yourself about whether you think people would actually buy your product at a price that allows you to make a reasonable profit.

 Be willing to let go of an idea if it doesn't pan out.
 Yes, you have invested some time in assessing the idea.
-But if it's really not workable, in letting go, you'll save yourself time and pain, and you can move on more quickly to an idea that will work.
+But if it's really not workable, letting go of that idea, will save your time, money, and pain.
+You can move on more quickly to an idea that will work.

 Once you get your ideas narrowed down to a single winner, it's time to take your testing to the next level.